History of the Galloway Station

-In September 2011 the the Galloway Museum was renovated and additions were made to expand the facility to more than twice its original size.
-It is also home to a rental space and travel centre.
+In September 2011, the Galloway Museum was renovated and additions were made to expand the facility to more than twice its original size.
+It is also home to a rental space and Travel Centre.

 The Galloway Station was named after a Grand Trunk Pacific employee, David Ernest Galloway, a one-time assistant to the president of the Grand Trunk Pacific and later assistant vice-president of Canadian National Railways.